ossu/computer-science/README.md

 - *Final Project*: a project for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
 Learners can use [this spread
 ](https://docs.google.com/spreadsheets/d/1bkUU90y4rKYQHwY5AR2iX6iiPTrPEsYs75GkCAkrgm4/copy) to estimate their end date.
 Make a copy and input your start date and expected hours per week in the `Timeline` sheet.
-As you work through courses you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.
+As you work through courses, you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.

 **Cost**.
 All or nearly all course material is available for free.
-However, some courses may charge money for assignments/tests/projects to be graded.
+However, some courses may charge money for graded assignments/tests/projects.
 Note that both [Coursera](https://www.coursera.support/s/article/209819033-Apply-for-Financial-Aid-or-a-Scholarship?language=en_US) and [edX](https://courses.edx.org/financial-assistance/) offer financial aid.

 Decide how much or how little to spend based on your own time and budget;
-just remember that you can't purchase success!
+just remember that you can't purchase a success!

 **Process**.
 Students can work through the curriculum alone or in groups, in order or out of order.
 - We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.